muhme/joomla-branches-tester/README.md

 `joomla-branches-tester` folder requires about 2 GB of disc space.
 Docker needs additionally about 20 GB for images and volumes.
-If you are installing for the first time and downloading all the required Docker images, you will need to download arround 4 GB of data from the Internet.
+If you are installing for the first time and downloading all the required Docker images, you will need to download around 4 GB of data from the Internet.

 <details>
   <summary>Optional <code>scripts/create</code> Parameters</summary>